 Cork flooring is a very good and reliable product that could be used in areas around the house and office space but stay away from areas where the cork flooring will be in contact with water.

-- Cork extraction process does not harm trees
+- Cork extraction process does not harm trees.

-- Cork flooring systems can be installed like regular ceramic or glass mosaic tile
+- Cork flooring systems can be installed like regular ceramic or glass mosaic tile.

-- Can be installed on uneven surfaces
+- It can be installed on uneven surfaces.

-- Great performance under heavy furnishings
+- Great performance under heavy furnishings.

-- It offers a warm walking surface
+- It offers a warm walking surface.

-- Superior sound attenuation characteristics
+- Cork has superior sound attenuation characteristics.

 - Don't worry about scratches; they will become part of the material pattern.

-- Limited palette of colors to choose from
+- There's a limited palette of colors to choose from.

-- If you are remodeling a kitchen, it will be ideal if you install the cabinets first and then the cork, as the weight of the cabinets can eventually create dents in the cork
+- If you are remodeling a kitchen, it will be ideal if you install the cabinets first and then the cork, as the weight of the cabinets can eventually create dents in the cork.

 - Furniture resting on top of cork is fine but needs felt pad protection for cork or hardwood flooring.
-If using chairs with casters; retrofit them with 'hardwood flooring safe casters.'
+If using chairs with casters, retrofit them with 'hardwood flooring safe casters.'

-- Carbon emissions during cork transportation can offset other benefits
+- Carbon emissions during cork transportation can offset other benefits.

-- Higher costs than traditional flooring materials
+- Costs are higher than traditional flooring materials.